keyboardDrummer/cloudformation-ide-tooling/vscode-extension/README.md

 ## Contributing

 The best way to contribute to this extensions is to use it and file issues on the GitHub repository.
 Thank you!
 Also please rate the extension and leave honest feedback, I'll be sure to read it.

+## Repository structure
+The folder CloudFormationLanguageServer contains the code that defines the CloudFormation language and starts a Node LSP server for that language.
+The folder cloudFormationBrowserExample contains a web application that